 Punishment of Perpetrators

-State parties to CAT are required to investigate whenever there are reasonable grounds to believe that an act of torture has been committed (Article 12).
+State parties to the Committee against Torture (CAT) are required to investigate whenever there are reasonable grounds to believe that an act of torture has been committed (Article 12).

 The crime of torture should be punishable by appropriate penalties which take into account their “grave nature” (Article 4.2).